-Additional commitments to lend to borrowers experiencing financial difficulty whose loans have been modified during the period were \$3.3 million at December 31, 2023.
+Additional commitments to lend to borrowers experiencing financial difficulty whose loans were modified during the years ended December 31, 2024, and 2023 were \$4.7 million and \$3.3 million, respectively.

 Allowance for Credit Losses

 Our loan portfolio is divided into segments primarily based on loan type which are the segments used to estimate the allowance for credit losses.
 As our lending authorities limit the types of loans we can originate, our portfolio is concentrated in the agriculture sector.
 The credit risk associated with each of our portfolio segments includes a strong correlation to agricultural commodity prices and input costs.
 Specifically for our real estate mortgage segment, the value of agricultural land that serves as collateral is a key risk characteristic.
 Additionally, unemployment rates and gross domestic product levels are additional key risk characteristics attributable to our portfolio.
 We consider these characteristics, among others, in assigning internal risk ratings and forecasting credit losses on our loan portfolio and related unfunded commitments.